The cc_number_img and cc_brightness_img classes are designed to hold

 A positive integer, possibly an object of class autothresholdr::th.
 If the different channels of the image had different thresholds, this argument may be specified as a vector or list (of positive integers, possibly objects of class autothresholdr::th), one element for each channel.

-A non-negative integer with an attribute auto
+A non-negative integer with an attribute auto.
+If the

-different channels of the image had different swaps
+different channels of the image had different swaps, this argument may be

 element for each channel.
-For undetrended images, set swaps = NA
+For undetrended images, set swaps = NA.

 A string, the filtering method used.
-Must be either "mean"
+Must be either "mean" or

-for no filtering.
+"median", or NA for no filtering.
 If the different channels of the

 image had different filters, this may be specified as a character vector,